aws-samples/aws-reinvent2018-keeping-secrets/README.md

 ### 11. Clean up

-- 11.1 - If you enabled the rotation of the database secret, you will see a CloudFormation stack with a name referencing the serverless application repository.
-Delete that stack.
+- 11.1 - If you enabled the rotation of the database secret then (1) disable the rotation of the secret and (2) delete the CloudFormation stack with a name referencing the serverless application repository.
 - 11.2 - Delete the CloudFormation stack you built from keeping-secrets-wp.yaml.
 - 11.3 - Delete the CloudFormation stack you built from keeping-secrets-vpc.yaml.
 - 11.4 - Delete the CloudFormation stack you built from keeping-secrets-hsm.yaml.